jdh8/wbridge5.book/GLOSSARY.md

 overcall
 --------
-The first bid or double made by opener’s opponents.
+The first bid or double made by opener's opponents.

 overcaller
 ----------